 Creditworthiness means you can be trusted to pay back money that you borrow.
 Lenders will look closely at your loan track record to determine how creditworthy you are before approving your loan application.

 At Salad Money, we use Open Banking to assess applications from our customers - not credit score.
-If you’re an NHS or public sector worker , you can apply online for a loan of up to £1,000 and quickly and easily.
+If you’re a key worker, you can apply online for a loan of up to £1,000 and quickly and easily.

 So, what is creditworthiness?
 In this short guide, we’ll explain what it means and give you the tools you need to improve your rating - then maintain it.
 You may also want to research how to get a loan before applying.